 Rich Media ads – 320*480 and 320*320.

-How to get started with programmatic display?
+How to get started with the programmatic display?

-Getting started with programmatic display may sound a bit complex, but the process is straightforward.
+Getting started with the programmatic display may sound a bit complex, but the process is straightforward.
 Especially SSPs allow you to focus on content as they do the setup and optimization.

 To put it simply, it depends.
 As we mentioned earlier, SSPs are necessary to get you bids from multiple ad exchanges.
-And, Sell-side platforms have their own minimum page views requirements.
+And, supply-side platforms have their own minimum page views requirements.
 Some accept publishers with 1 million page views, others might expect 2 million.
 For instance, we tend to accept publishers with 1 million page views.